 Ben Kurko has been a volunteer with San Francisco Federal Credit Union since 2014, serving on the Supervisory Committee as both Secretary and Chair, and has been on the Board since March 2017.
 An East Bay Area native, he migrated to San Francisco at the beginning of his professional career to work for the State of California at the Department of Business Oversight, where he was a Senior Financial Institutions Examiner responsible for performing examinations of California State chartered credit unions.
 Ben currently is a supervisor at RGL Forensics, a global forensic accounting firm.

-Michael Lopez joined the credit union as a Board Member in March 2022.
+Michael Lopez joined the Credit Union as a Board Member in March 2022.
 His career has evolved through three different professional environments: Traditional large corporate organizations, entrepreneurial start-ups (including two successful self-initiated start-ups), and consulting.
-Michael joins the credit union board as part of the merger with MyCU where he was a board member that we acquired in late 2021.
+Michael joins the Board of Directors as part of the merger with MyCU, where he was a board member.

 Supervisory Committee Chairman